BasicWolf/archived-kaylee/doc/clientapi.rst

    :param kl_config: JSON-formatted Kaylee config set by
                        :js:func:`kl.setup`
-   :param app_config: JSON-formatted application configuration recieved
+   :param app_config: JSON-formatted application configuration received
                       from Kaylee server.

-.. js:function:: pj.on_task_recieved(data)
+.. js:function:: pj.on_task_received(data)

-   This function is called every time when a project recieves a new task from the server. :js:func:`klw.task_completed` is then used to notify Kaylee that the results of the task are available and they can be sent to the server.
+   This function is called every time when a project receives a new task from the server. :js:func:`klw.task_completed` is then used to notify Kaylee that the results of the task are available and they can be sent to the server.